CovidCountyData/CovidCountyData.jl/README.md

 2. The number of users, as measured by active API keys, is one metric that we use to show that the project is useful when we are discussing additional grant funding.

-We are grateful to everyone who is willing to register for and use their API key when interacting with our data.

 To register for an API key, you can register [on our website](https://covidcountydata.org#register) or from the Julia package using the `register` method.